PLEASE SHARE ELECTRONICALLY ♻ DO

 there is no water shortage.
 It takes energy to filter, process and deliver your

-cold water, not to mention the energy that goes into your hot water.
+cold water, not to mention the fossil fuel-based energy that goes into heating your

 c.